aanil/Yggdrasil/README.md

 }
 ```

-**module_registry.json**: This file maps different library construction methods to their respective processing modules.
+**module_registry.json**: This file maps different library construction methods to their respective internal processing modules.
 The modules specified here will be dynamically loaded and executed based on the entire name of a `library_prep_method` specified in the CouchDB document, or a designated prefix of them.

-This file maps different library construction methods to their respective processing modules.
-The modules specified here will be dynamically loaded and executed based on the library construction method specified in the CouchDB document.

 Example: